zsteinkamp/m4l-js-fractalNoteEcho/README.md

 ---

-# m4l-typescript-base
+# Developers, Read On...

-Provides a starting point for a Typescript-based development environment for Max for Live projects that use Javascript objects like `js` and `jsui`.
-Uses Docker and VSCode devcontainer for the heavy lifting, thus eliminating the need to manage a build toolchain on your dev machine.
+This project uses [zsteinkamp/m4l-typescript-base](https://github.com/zsteinkamp/m4l-typescript-base), which provides a starting point for a Typescript-based development environment for Max for Live projects that use Javascript objects like `js` and `jsui`.
+It uses Docker and VSCode devcontainer for the heavy lifting, thus eliminating the need to manage a build toolchain on your dev machine.

 Since it uses `types/maxforlive`, you can have good completion and parameter documentation for Max for Live Javascript objects.